-The two SMWs are connected with heartbeat cables between the eth2 and eth4 ports on each SMW.
+Both SMWs are connected to the boot RAID, and are connected to each other with heartbeat cables between the eth2 and eth4 ports on each SMW.
 The heartbeat connection monitors the health of the cluster.
 In addition, each SMW is connected to the boot RAID (through FC or SAS cards), to the site network through eth0, to the HSS network through eth1, and to the boot node through eth3.
-For more information, see Network Connections on page 18.
+(For more information, see Confirm the Required Network Connections on page 23.)
+An Integrated DellTM Remote Access Controller (iDRAC) is required on both SMWs.